switch-blade-stuff/sekhmet/notes/editor-hot-reload.md

 re-compilation of a plugin library, the editor would request a "deep" restart, completely unloading itself and all dependant libraries and starting an entirely new process from scratch (with the same commandline arguments).
 While this is a subpar solution, native plugins rely on OS- and platform-specific functionality, and in order to guarantee compatibility and correct functionality sacrifices need to be made.
+Additionally, non-native scripting (ex. via a JIT-compiled scripting language) is preferable for project-specific logic that requires quick iteration, with native scripting mainly being used to implement large-scope or performance-critical systems (ex. a physics server or an AI processing system).

 This is not an issue outside of the editor, as plugin hot-reload is only supported within the editor runtime.